-The Latest: Georgia sheriff regrets spokesman’s comments
+The Latest: Georgia sheriff’s spokesman replaced on case

 “In as much as his words were taken or construed as insensitive or inappropriate, they were not intended to disrespect any of the victims, the gravity of this tragedy or express empathy or sympathy for the suspect,” Reynolds said in the statement, adding that Baker “had a difficult task before him, and this was one of the hardest in his 28 years in law enforcement.”

 The sheriff’s statement did not address a 2020 Facebook post that appeared to have been written by Baker promoting a T-shirt with racist language about China and the coronavirus.
+Baker has not commented on the post, which was taken down Wednesday.

 3:25 p.m.